voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 Datetime fields
 _______________

-You can store dates and times in FiftyOne datasets by populating fields with `datetime` values:
+You can store date information in FiftyOne datasets by populating fields with `datetime` values:

 .. code-block:: python